 Chemotherapy is a major tool in the fight against cancer.
-Millions get chemotherapy for their cancer and it can be confusing.
-This site tries to explain the kinds of chemotherapy, what they do, and how they are administered.
+This site tries to explain the kinds of chemotherapy, what the medicines do, and how they are administered.

 Chemotherapy drugs are also called antineoplastic drugs, meaning they work against neoplasms (tumors) and often classified as cytotoxic drugs.
 “Cytotoxic” means they kill cells, which is one reason chemotherapy has such severe side effects.
 Not all chemotherapy drugs are cytotoxic; many of the new kinase inhibitors are not cytotoxic.